SoftwareAG/c8y-docs/content/reference/device-integrator-library-bundle/relay.md

 1. Set the operation status to EXECUTING.
 2. Set the relay state.
-3. Set new relay state to its managed object
+3. Set the new relay state in its managed object.
 4. Set operation status to SUCCESSFUL

 **SmartREST example**